Accenture/openathon-2019-angular/lab-05/README.md

 </mat-toolbar>
 ```

 We've changed the *login* link and added the email/logout link.
-They are alternatively showed depending of the *isAuthenticated* variable from the previously seen *toolbar.component.ts*.
+They are alternatively showed depending on the *isAuthenticated* variable from the previously seen *toolbar.component.ts*.

-There is an event binding *(click)* to run the *logout()* method in *toolbar.component.ts* when the user do click on it.
+There is an event binding *(click)* to run the *logout()* method in *toolbar.component.ts* when the user does click on it.

-With this we already have the complete desired functionality.
+With this, we already have the complete desired functionality.

-In the next section we're going to implement the authorization part to grant or deny permissions to navigate to pages depending if user is logged or not.
+In the next section, we're going to implement the authorization part to grant or deny permissions to navigate to pages depending on if the user is logged or not.

 ## Route Guards

-We're interested in denying the events creation and edition to the users that are not logged in.
+We're interested in denying the event's creation and edition to the users that are not logged in.
 The best practices state that this has to be done in both, backend and frontend.
 We will do it in the frontend now denying navigation to those views if the user is not logged in.

 To do this Angular has the Route Guards which control the navigation depending on their returned value (true or false).
 There are several guards to use depending on the scenario we have.
 We will use the most common which is *CanActivate*.

-If you remember the *app-routing.module.ts* the routes consist on objects with some properties, so far two: *path* and *component*, but there are more, and one of them is the *canActivate* property which says "when we navigate to this route, first of all check this method (the guard method) and if the returned value from it is *false* deny the navigation to the view".
+If you remember the *app-routing.module.ts* the routes consist of objects with some properties, so far two: *path* and *component*, but there are more, and one of them is the *canActivate* property which says "when we navigate to this route, first of all check this method (the guard method) and if the returned value from it is *false* deny the navigation to the view".

 We will set up the guard in a different file named *auth-guard.service.ts" which have to be imported in the routing module to be used (as always we do).
 The *app-routing.module.ts* will be now: